-Everything You Need to Know About Air Scrubbers
+Air Scrubbers: Everything You Need to Know About Them

 Air scrubbers and air purifiers are descriptions often used interchangeably.
 Both are air cleaning devices that focus on removing harmful particulates in the air such as dust, pollen, and other floating debris.
 Some are more technologically advanced or commercially focused; some are integrated into HVAC systems, while others are designed to be portable.
 Let’s look at how they function and which is best for your needs.

-What is an Air Scrubber?
+What Is An Air Scrubber?

 Air scrubbers are air filtration devices that work to improve indoor air quality by removing particulate matter and other airborne pollutants.